The Lower East Side Jewish Heritage Walking Tour # 2

 Stops included on the 3 ½ tour::

-Guided by Alfred Pommer a college graduate, an informative native New Yorker and a Licensed New York City guide
+Guided by Alfred Pommer a college graduate, an informative native New Yorker, an author of four Manhattan guide books published by The History Press

 - Pike St. Synagogue, now a Buddhist temple & apts.